Kinto/kinto-http.py/README.rst

   refresh mechanism.
 If you want to be sure you have the latest data available, issue another call.

-Here is an overview of what the API looks like:
+Here is an overview of what the API provides:

 .. code-block:: python